Bayesian Uncertainty Estimation Under Complex Sampling: Asymptotic Covariance of the Pseudo-Posterior Distribution

 In typical applications \citep{SJOS:SJOS12312}, sampling weights are normalized to satisfy $ \mathop{\sum}_{i\in S_{\nu}} \pi^{-1}_{\nu i} = n_{\nu}$, which regulates the scale of uncertainty in the estimated pseudo-posterior distribution.
 In practice, dependencies induced by informative, multistage sampling designs produce a smaller effective sample size than $n_{\nu}$, such that the typical procedure under-estimates posterior uncertainty.
 In addition, the shape (geometry) of the pseudo-posterior distribution is impacted by the dependence induced in each stage of the sampling design such that the asymptotic covariance matrix will not be the same as that for the MLE obtained under simple random sampling.
 We proceed to derive the form of the limiting covariance matrix for the pseudo-MLE under informative sampling, which we define as the MLE of Equation~\ref{pseudolike}.
 We demonstrate that the covariance matrix of the pseudo-MLE is different from that for the MLE under simple random sampling, but that the latter is a special case of the former.
 We next demonstrate that the limiting covariance matrix of the pseudo-posterior distribution differs from the pseudo-MLE under informative sampling (due to the failure of Bartlett's second identity) such that resulting credibility intervals would not be expected to contract on valid frequentist confidence intervals, absent adjustment.

-The difference between the limiting covariance matrix for the pseudo-posterior distribution, on the one hand, from that for the MLE under simple random sampling, on the other other hand, may only be partly driven by informativeness of the sampling design.
-The dependencies induced under employment of a multistage sampling design, such as the within cluster dependence of units, will also impact the scale and shape of the limiting covariance matrix of the pseudo-posterior distribution, even absent sampling informativeness.
-In other words, even where sampling inclusion probabilities, $(\pi_{\nu i})$, are not required to provide unbiased estimation of $\theta\in\Theta$, the resulting limiting covariance matrix of the posterior distribution under multistage sampling would be different from that for the MLE under simple random sampling.
+The difference between the limiting covariance matrix for the pseudo-posterior distribution, on the one hand, from that for the MLE under simple random sampling, on the other hand, may only be partly driven by informativeness of the sampling design.
+The dependencies induced under employment of a multistage sampling design, such as the within cluster dependence of units, will also impact the scale of the limiting covariance matrix of the pseudo-posterior distribution, even absent sampling informativeness.
+In other words, even where sampling inclusion probabilities, $(\pi_{\nu i})$, are not required to provide unbiased estimation of $\theta\in\Theta$ (i.e. the design is `ignorable'), the resulting limiting covariance matrix of the posterior distribution under multistage sampling would be different from that for the MLE under simple random sampling.